dhiodhaha/socialmediastatistic/TUTORIAL.md

 4. Set Start Command: `node apps/worker/dist/index.js`
 5. Add Variables (`DATABASE_URL`, `SCRAPECREATORS_API_KEY`, `WORKER_SECRET`, `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true`).
 6.  **Important**: You might need a custom Dockerfile for Puppeteer support on these platforms because they don't always have Chrome installed by default.
 Using the VPS method above is safer for Puppeteer.

+---

+## 6. Post-Deployment: Category Management
+Once deployed, you should:
+1.  **Login**: Use your admin credentials (`admin@socialmedia.gov`).
+2.  **Create Categories**: Navigate to `/categories` and create at least one category (e.g., "Main Government", "Regional Offices").
+3.  **Assign Accounts**: Go to `/accounts` and edit your existing accounts or add new ones, assigning them to the relevant categories.
+4.  **Targeted Reporting**: Use the Comparison Report at `/reports` to filter results by category for specialized analysis.